dzulia-2005/selflink-mobile/README.md

 - `src/screens/LoginScreen.tsx` offers a metallic-themed sign-in form that hits `/api/v1/auth/login/`, falling back to a mock token for local dev.
 - `AppNavigator` now gates access: unauthenticated users see Login; signed-in users reach Home/Mentor/SoulMatch/Payments and can sign out directly from the Home welcome panel.
 - Home’s welcome panel shows the active user and exposes a Sign Out CTA, making it easy to switch accounts during testing.
+- `src/services/api/user.ts` and the auth provider call `/api/v1/users/me/` to hydrate the profile on launch and after login.

 ## Screens & Navigation

 - `HomeScreen` surfaces mentor, SoulMatch, and payments actions with navigation hooks plus a backend status panel (`StatusPill`).
 - `MentorScreen`, `SoulMatchScreen`, and `PaymentsScreen` provide polished placeholder flows ready for integrating Django endpoints.
+- `ProfileScreen` displays the signed-in user, placeholder avatar, and offers edit/sign-out actions.
 - `AppNavigator` registers the stack screens with metallic theming; add new routes here as features land.

 ## CI